-If you suspect that your WiFi is simply too weak to reach certain parts of your home, and you don’t quite have the budget then you can look at our Virgin WiFi booster guide right here.
+If you suspect that your WiFi is simply too weak to reach certain parts of your home, and you don’t quite have the budget, then you can look at our Virgin WiFi booster guide right here.
 This is the cheapest and easiest way to bridge the gap in your current wireless network and eliminate annoying black spots in your home.

 If you want to look at alternatives to WiFi for connectivity, then we have even written about some great Virgin Media compatible powerline adapters, which you can find here.

 Even if you are a seasoned IT pro, you may find that there are issues that you simply can’t fix yourself.
 This is frustrating and it happens more often than people like to admit.